 Additional research is needed to explore how these elements may influence the therapeutic response and how they can best be incorporated into the therapeutic setting to optimize treatment efficacy.16

-In April, the FDA took an additional step towards its ongoing aim of promoting diversity in clinical trials generally, by issuing a new draft guidance entitled “Diversity Plans to Improve Enrollment of Participants from Underrepresented Racial and Ethnic Populations in Clinical Trials.”17
+In April, the FDA took an additional step towards its ongoing aim of promoting diversity in clinical trials generally, by issuing a new draft guidance titled “Diversity Plans to Improve Enrollment of Participants from Underrepresented Racial and Ethnic Populations in Clinical Trials.”17

 The draft guidance is the most recent among several guidance documents the administration has issued aimed at increasing clinical trial diversity.
 It lays out the overall framework for the content and format of a race and ethnicity diversity plan, which sponsors of a medical product should submit early in clinical development to promote enrollment of more participants in clinical trials from underrepresented racial and ethnic populations.